Custody battle for Anna Mae He: Life in China

-A November 29, 2008, Associated Press story indicated that Anna Mae and her siblings attend a boarding school in Chongqing, China, during the week and visit their mother on weekends, when they also receive extra lessons in Chinese, art and piano.
+On November 29, 2008, an Associated Press story indicated that Anna Mae and her siblings attend a boarding school in Chongqing, China, during the week and visit their mother on weekends, when they also receive extra lessons in Chinese, art, and piano.
 Their maternal uncle pays the tuition for the children's boarding school and also owns the two-bedroom apartment where the children live with their mother.
 Casey He told the reporter that sending the children to boarding school was a difficult decision, but her brother persuaded her it would be too difficult to manage the children's schoolwork and daily schedule if she did not.
 She visits them at the school three times a week in addition to seeing them on weekends.
 Anna Mae, who is a year behind in school because of her limited Chinese, told the reporter she doesn't like living at her boarding school and doesn't talk to her teachers or classmates because they can't understand her.
-She couldn't think of anything she liked about China, but said the best thing about school is going home to her mother.
+The report stated that she couldn't think of anything she liked about China, but said the best thing about school is going home to her mother.
 Anna Mae told the reporter she doesn't miss her father.
 Jack He told the reporter he hopes to reconcile with his wife, but he has filed for divorce and custody of all three of the children.
-As of November 2008, he hadn't seen Anna Mae or her siblings since July.
+As of November 2008, he had not seen Anna Mae or her siblings since July.
 Anna Mae speaks with her former foster parents, the Bakers, on the telephone once a week and they also send her packages filled with some of her favorite foods.
-Casey He spoke to the reporter about returning to the United States with the children, but said it would be difficult for her to find work there because of her limited English.
+Casey He spoke to the reporter about returning to the United States with the children but said it would be difficult for her to find work there because of her limited English.
 She hopes that she might be able to eventually afford to send the children to an international day school in Chongqing.

-In February 2010, Anna told an American ABC News reporter that she misses her classmates in Tennessee.
-She is still attending boarding school during the week with her brother and sister and reported having trouble with a recent test.
+In February 2010, Anna told an American ABC News reporter that she missed her classmates in Tennessee.
 She said she now considers herself both American and Chinese.
-In China she tells everyone that her mother is Casey He and doesn't mention Louise Baker because it is too complicated to explain her relationship to the Bakers, whom she still talks to regularly via telephone and over the Internet.
+In China, she said she tells everyone that her mother is Casey He and does not mention Louise Baker because it is too complicated to explain her relationship to the Bakers, whom she still talks to regularly via telephone and over the Internet.
 Anna said "I would say it's fair and it's not fair" when the reporter asked if it was fair she had to move to China.

-In the summer of 2011, Anna and her two siblings went to the US for summer vacation without their parents.
+In the summer of 2011, Anna and her two siblings went to the U.S. for summer vacation without their parents.
 They stayed at the Bakers' house.
 On August 15, 2011, Anna and her siblings returned to China.